AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/faq.md

 Yes!
 [Learn how](https://nation.marketo.com/t5/product-blogs/using-dynamic-chat-conversational-flows-for-meeting-booking/ba-p/340936){target="_blank"}.

+**What exactly do terms like 'Engaged' or 'People Acquired' mean?**

+There are multiple terms used in Dynamic Chat.
+Definitions for many of them can be found in the help articles of their respective areas.
+* Analytics terms like "People Acquired" [can be found here](/help/marketo/product-docs/demand-generation/dynamic-chat/analytics.md#definitions).
+* Smart List Trigger/Filter definitions [can be found here](/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-activities.md#definitions).
+* Descriptions of the various Stream Designer cards [can be found here](/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md#stream-designer-cards).

 **Can I use Dynamic Chat without Marketo Engage?**

 No. While Dynamic Chat is a separate application from Marketo Engage, the two are inextricably linked.